10 GraphQL Consoles in Action

 The GraphiQL interface

 GraphiQL is an open source IDE console for exploring a GraphQL server.
 It displays a code editor with autocomplete on the far left, comes with error highlighting, query results in the middle column, and a documentation explorer on the far right.
-You can demo the Star Wars API to test it out.
 The Query Variables on the bottom left show what is actually being manipulated in the request.
 For a developer consumer, a GraphiQL interface could be helpful for building GraphQL queries, viewing the types of data that are available, and more.

 1: GraphQL Hub